 Bienvenue!
 Bienvenido!
 Willkommen!

-Breckenbrough pupils usually take French in KS2 and KS3 and may choose it as a GCSE or A Level subject.
-We also offer Spanish and German on an ad hoc basis.
+Breckenbrough students usually take French in KS2 and KS3 and may choose it as a GCSE or A Level subject.
+We also offer Spanish and German if a student expresses an interest or aptitude in these languages.

-We actively promote a sense of achievement amongst Breck boys, building self-confidence and developing social skills, giving them the tools and skills to become able language learners.
+We actively promote a sense of achievement amongst our students, building self-confidence and developing social skills, giving them the tools and skills to become able language learners.
 We focus mainly on oral skills, learning through games and conversations, but we also tackle more demanding grammatical and academic work.
-We take a flexible approach, building as much as we can on the pupils’ centres of interest.
+We take a flexible approach, building as much as we can on the students’ areas of interest.

 Bringing languages to life

-In the past few years, the school has taken groups of boys on trips to Belgium and France, and we aim to give as many boys as possible the chance to experience life and culture in a foreign country at some point in their time at Breckenbrough School.
-Trips are carefully planned and well-staffed, and allow all participants to go out of their comfort zone in a safe context.
+In the past few years, the school has taken groups of students on trips to Belgium and France, and we aim to give as many students as possible the chance to experience life and culture in a foreign country at some point in their time at Breckenbrough School.
+Trips are carefully planned and well-staffed, and allow all participants to step out of their comfort zone in a safe context.

 In our globalised world, languages are more important than ever!
 Learning a foreign language develops literacy skills, supporting and reinforcing first language learning.
 It also trains youngsters to think flexibly and opens up their horizons to the world beyond.